tankbottoms/juice-docs-v2.5/docs/user/legal/Juicebox/guiding-principles.md

 **(b)** Limitation by Law.
 No provision of this Agreement shall be construed to provide for the indemnification for any liability to the extent (but only to the extent) that such indemnification would be in violation of applicable law, but instead shall be construed so as to effectuate the provisions thereof to the fullest extent permitted by law.

-> **(c)** Waiver of Fiduciary Duties.
+**(c)** Waiver of Fiduciary Duties.
 To the fullest extent permitted by applicable law, notwithstanding any other provision of this Agreement or otherwise of applicable law, including any in equity or at law, no Member shall have any fiduciary duty to the DAO or to any Member by reason of this Agreement or in its capacity as a Member, except that the Members shall be subject to the implied contractual covenant of good faith and fair dealing and the terms and provisions of this Agreement.
 The provisions of this Agreement, to the extent that they restrict or eliminate the duties and liabilities of the Members otherwise existing at law or in equity, are agreed by the parties hereto to replace such other duties and liabilities of the Members.
 Members will exercise any rights under this Agreement consistent with this Agreement.

 #### 13. Intellectual Property Rights.

-**(a) Grant of Rights.** Members that join the DAO grant to the DAO a perpetual, non-exclusive, royalty-free license and right, and all ancillary and subsidiary rights therein and thereto, throughout the world, to use, edit, modify, include, incorporate, adapt, record, reproduce, display, and archive any copyrightable work associated with any written copy, source code, illustrations, and artwork (the "Work") in any manner whatsoever, in or out of context, by any and all means and/or devices and in any and all media now or known hereafter–all in connection with the production, exhibition, distribution, exploitation, advertising, marketing, publicity, and promotion of the DAO and its Purpose.
+**(a) Grant of Rights.** Members that join the DAO grant to the DAO a perpetual, non-exclusive, royalty-free license and right, and all ancillary and subsidiary rights therein and thereto, throughout the world, to use, edit, modify, include, incorporate, adapt, record, reproduce, display, and archive any copyrightable work associated with any written copy, source code, illustrations, and artwork (the "Work") in any manner whatsoever, in or out of context, by any and all means and/or devices and in any and all media now or known hereafter–all in connection with the production, exhibition, distribution, exploitation, advertising, marketing, publicity, and promotion of the DAO and its DApp.
 The term of this license begins whenever an contribution is made through the DApp by a Person entering into this Agreement as a member or is subsequently admitted as a member pursuant to the terms of this Agreement (i.e., any and all Members).

 **(b) Reservation of Rights.** All rights in any copyrightable works not specifically granted to the DAO here are reserved by the donating Member.
 Specifically, the DAO acknowledges that its use of the Work will not affect the Member's continued and separate copyright ownership in the Work, and that the Member may use and license others to use the Work otherwise and elsewhere.

 **(c) Representations and Warranties, Indemnification.** The Member represents and warrants that it is the owner of the entirety of the rights in and to the Work and that the Member has the full authorization and authority to enter into this Agreement and grant the licenses herein.
 No other rights, permissions, or consents are necessary for the DAO to use the Work in accordance with the licenses granted herein, and no fees, royalties, or use payments of any kind are due to the Member or third parties in connection with the exercise of the licenses granted herein.
 The Member guarantees that the Work does not infringe any copyright or trademark, and that the Work does not violate any privacy, personal, proprietary, common law, or statutory right, of any Person.
 Licensor shall indemnify and hold Licensee (and its agents, Affiliates, assigns, heirs, or other successors in interest) harmless from any claim, loss, liability, damage, or expense (including reasonable attorneys' fees) arising out of any claim, lawsuit, or demand which is inconsistent with or arises out of warranties or representations in this Section.

-**(d) Limited Field of Use.** Members' Work, notwithstanding the preceding provisions, **Grant of Rights 13.(a)** which is used by the DAO, shall limit the use insofar as it furthers the Purpose of the DAO.
-The field of use of the Work shall be limited to the Purpose as defined in **1.
-Organization.** The DAO shall not use the Work for any other purpose.

 #### 14. Derivative Matters.